-Overnight Care to Provide a Reassuring Night Presence
+Overnight Care: Providing A Reassuring Night Presence

-What is waking nights care?
+What is waking night care?

-- A reassuring presence throughout the night
+- A reassuring presence throughout the night.

 - Someone around to assist in the morning with a nice breakfast.

 - Knowing that a Bright Carer is there at night, when your loved one feels most vulnerable.

 - Support with toilet breaks, mobilising to the bathroom or assistance with medication.

 - Get a good night’s rest: alleviates sleep deprivation of any family members involved in the overnight care.